You’ll find 4-5 spears per can of hearts of palm, that can be sliced into rings

 Dressings For Potato Salad

-To dress my smoked salmon potato salad, I used the dill and rapeseed mayonnaise from my previous post, although you could use plain mayonnaise or bottled salad cream (of which I am a fan).
+To dress my smoked salmon potato salad, I used the dill mayonnaise with rapeseed oil from my previous post, although you could use plain mayonnaise or bottled salad cream (of which I am a fan).
 Dill pairs especially well with the fish; and the bright yellow colour complements the golden potatoes.

 Variations On Smoked Salmon Potato Salad